 Flexitarian: Flexitarians are also known as semi–vegetarians.
-They avoid animal products most of the time, but will occasionally eat fish or meat.
+They occasionally eat fish or meat, but generally avoid animal products most of the time.

-Pesci–vegetarian: Pesci–vegetarians eat fish, dairy, and eggs but don’t eat meat or poultry.
+Pesci–vegetarian: Pesci–vegetarians, or “pescatarians” eat fish, dairy, and eggs but don’t eat poultry or any other meats.

 Lacto–ovo vegetarian: Lacto–ovo vegetarians don’t eat meat, fish or poultry, but do eat eggs and dairy products (ovo means eggs and lacto means dairy).
 This is the most common type of vegetarian diet.